francismeynard/lambda-s3-archiver/README.md

 ### Important

-Please make sure the lambda has read and write access to specifed source S3 Bucket.
+Please make sure the lambda has read and write access to the source S3 Bucket.

-Sample Lambda using the lambda-s3-archiver, with Cloudformation, [can be found here](https://github.com/francismeynard/aws-journey/tree/master/sample-s3-archiver-service).
+Sample Lambda using the lambda-s3-archiver, with Cloudformation, can be found in https://github.com/francismeynard/aws-journey/tree/master/sample-s3-archiver-service.

 ## Test
 ```